 Including in the PPDU one or more Trigger frames that include one or more User Info fields with one of the following AID12 subfield settings:

 The AID12 subfield is equal to the 12 LSBs of the AID of the STA when the User Info field is addressed to a STA that is associated with the AP.

+The AID12 subfield is equal to the 12 LSBs of the AID of the STA when the User Info field is addressed to a STA that is associated with a nontransmitted BSSID and has indicated support for receiving Control frames with TA set to the transmitted BSSID by setting the Rx Control Frame To MultiBSS subfield to 1 in the HE Capabilities element that the STA transmits. (#15082)

 The AID12 subfield is 0 when the User Info field is addressed to STAs that are associated with the AP and that follow the UL OFDMA-based random access procedure described in 27.5.5 (UL OFDMA-based random access (UORA)).